fischertechnik/txt_demo_c_download/FtTxtExamples/TxtDemo01_Input1Print/README.md

 ## Version

-> Version for TXT firmware 4.6.6 4.7.0 pre-release
+> Version for TXT firmware 4.6.6 or 4.7.0 pre-release

 ## TxtDemo01_Input1Print
 The demo program prints analog value to `cout`.